LGBTQ symbols: Butterfly

-The Mormon fritillary, a butterfly that undergoes a natural gender transition from male to female.

 Due to the metamorphosis from caterpillar to butterfly, butterflies are often used as symbols of transformation.
 Because of this, they can symbolize gender transition and transgender identity.

 Other symbols

 Symbols of the LGBTQ community have been used to represent members' unity, pride, shared values, and allegiance to one another.

 Triangle badges of Nazi Germany

 One of the oldest of these symbols is the downward-pointing pink triangle that male homosexuals, male bisexuals, and transgender women in Nazi concentration camps were required to wear on their clothing.
 The badge is one of several badges that internees wore to identify what kind of prisoners they were.
 Many of the estimated 5,000–15,000 gay men imprisoned in concentration camps did not survive.
 The pink triangle was later reclaimed by gay men, as well as some lesbians, in various political movements as a symbol of personal pride and remembrance.
 AIDS Coalition to Unleash Power (ACT-UP) adopted the downward-pointing pink triangle to symbolize the "active fight back" against HIV/AIDS "rather than a passive resignation to fate."

 The pink triangle was used exclusively with male prisoners, including transfeminine individuals, as cisgender lesbians were not included under Paragraph 175, a statute which made homosexual acts between males a crime.
 Lesbian sexual relations were illegal only in Austria and historians differ on whether they were persecuted or not, due to lack of evidence.
 Some lesbians were imprisoned with a black triangle symbolizing supposed "asociality", this symbol was later reclaimed by postwar lesbians.

 The downward-pointing pink triangle was used to identify homosexual men and transgender women in the concentration camps.

 The downward-pointing black triangle was used to mark individuals considered "asocial".
 The category included homosexual women, nonconformists, sex workers, nomads, Romani, and others.

 The downward-pointing pink triangle overlapping a yellow triangle was used to single out male homosexual prisoners who were Jewish.